elco7985/DH250-Romero_Garrett/Assignment 08/README.md

 ----
 ## Competitor Analysis: Usability Testing
 After conducting the heuristic evaluation, it was important to understand the painpoints and design issues from the user perspective as well.
-Usability Testing (UT), as a research method, helps present findings that are directly attributed through user feedback.
+Usability Testing (UT), as a research method, helps present findings that are directly attributed through user feedback by creating design scenarios.
 In order to effectively design the UT, the violations from the heuristic evaluation were utilized and focused on during this phase of the study.
 The violations that were central throughout the UT were:

 * **User Control & Freedom:** Mathisfun does provide user control and freedom, however, it is not consistent.
 Upon selecting the various categories displayed (algebra, geometry, etc.) on the header bar, a user does have directional functions to move forward or backwards with the content associated to it.
 What becomes conflictual is that there is too much user control and freedom while simultaneously lacking it.
 * **Match between system and the real world:** The child pages linking to the header bar tend to deviate from this aspect.
 The design logos are not placed in a uniform manner, which may have the user engage visually with the content in a left-to-right or right-to-left manner.